 Social and Emotional Wellness

-Adults, Black/African American, Asian or Asian American, Blue Collar Workers, Females, Hispanic/Latino, Males, Older Adults, Gay/Lesbian/Bisexual/Transgender , General Audiences, American Indian/Alaskan Native, Homeless/Transient, Native Hawaiian or Other Pacific Islander, People with Disabilities, People with Mental Illness/Substance Abuse Conditions, Rural populations, Service-industry employees , Uninsured/Underinsured , Urban populations, WIC/SNAP recipients, Partners (i.e. community based organizations, hospitals etc.), Alaska Native
+Adults, Black/African American, Asian or Asian American, Blue Collar Workers, Females, Hispanic/Latino, Males, Older Adults, Gay/Lesbian/Bisexual/Transgender , General Audiences, American Indians, Homeless/Transient, Native Hawaiian or Other Pacific Islander, People with Disabilities, People with Mental Illness/Substance Abuse Conditions, Rural populations, Service-industry employees , Uninsured/Underinsured , Urban populations, WIC/SNAP recipients, Partners (i.e. community based organizations, hospitals etc.), Alaska Natives

 To address mental health and emotional well-being of at-risk populations to improve resilience at the individual community levels.

 These materials support the How Right Now initiative and depict individuals both dealing with the challenges of the COVID-19 pandemic and participating in activities that foster resilience and adaptability.
 The initiative aims to create change by acknowledging individual experiences, modeling desired behaviors, and linking to the initiative website which offers a variety of coping resources.
 For more information on How Right Now, visit www.howrightnow.org.